Dimildizio/babka_na_lavke/README.md

 ### **Commands**

-Babka supports several commands that users can send in their Telegram chats to interact with the bot.
+Granny supports several commands that users can send in their Telegram chats to interact with the bot.
 Here are some common commands:

 - `/start`: Start the bot.

-One is supposed to send images with faces on it to Babka.
-Babka is deaf so she won't listen to anything you say and of course she is already too blind to read.
+One is supposed to send images with faces on it to Granny.
+Granny is deaf so she won't listen to anything you say and of course she is already too blind to read.

 ### **Face Classification**